The Bajoit Program

 • Shading and hydration station between the courts

-• Right across from dorms, fitness center, and outdoor pool
+• Right across from dorms (seen straight ahead in this picture), fitness center (building on the left), and outdoor pool

 • Very short walking distance to cafeteria